shorthouse/CoinWatch/README.md

 # 🧬 Testing
 To facilitate testing of the app, CoinWatch uses the following:
  - JUnit for local tests
- - Jetpack Compose testing library for instrumented tests
+ - Jetpack Compose testing APIs for instrumented tests
  - Truth for assertions
  - MockK for mocks